 Shrubs, though they may need some pruning, are an overall low maintenance, sometimes permanent addition to the landscape.
-Protect your garden plans by choosing shrubs that will tolerate drought and heat well.
+Plan out your garden by choosing shrubs that will tolerate drought and heat well.
 You want to avoid your garden being all dried out and wilted throughout the summer.

-The incredible flowering period nicknamed the Kolkwitza as beauty bush, and rightly so!
-At six to 10 feet high and wide with an abundance of pink and yellow spring blooms, beauty bush commands attention.
+Kolkwitza is commonly known as beauty bush and rightly so.
+At 6 to 10 feet high and wide with an abundance of pink and yellow spring blooms, beauty bush commands attention.
 Maintenance is simple—just keep dead wood and overgrowth cleared out.
-Hardy to zones four through eight.
+It is hardy in zones 4 through 8.

 Another gorgeous flowering shrub, spirea spreads out in a fountain of white clusters of blossoms.
 It continues to thrive through the summer heat, culminating in orange foliage in the fall.
-Varieties range from two to six feet tall and wide.
+Varieties range from 2 to 6 feet tall and wide.
 Choose one that will fit in your space once it is mature, then enjoy the easy maintenance and beautiful returns.
-Hardy to zones four through eight.
+It is hardy in zones 4 through 8.

-With lovely fruity fragrance and incredibly showy blooms, it’s no surprise butterflies and hummingbirds love this aptly named shrub.
-It’s so easy to grow, however, that it is sometimes considered invasive, even in the heat.
+With lovely fruity fragrance and incredibly showy blooms, it is no surprise that butterflies and hummingbirds love this aptly named shrub.
+It is so easy to grow, however, that it is sometimes considered invasive even in the heat.
 Be careful to plant it away from other important plants.
-Hardy to zones five to 10.
+It is hardy in zones 5 to 10.

 There are many varieties of cotoneaster, including ones that creep and trail.
-Shrubs can reach up to 15 feet tall (though five to eight is the maximum for the more commonly used varieties) with an impressive spread.
+Shrubs can reach up to 15 feet tall (though 5 to 8 is the maximum for the more commonly used varieties) with an impressive spread.
 Fall fruits grace the shrubs after the summer heat.
-Hardy to zones five through eight.
+It is hardy in zones 5 through 8.

-Another umbrella for many species, juniper includes everything from ground creepers to tall trees.
+Juniper includes everything from ground creepers to tall trees.
 They are excellent hedge plants, growing into a lovely shape without pruning and shaping.
-Plant in the landscape or in containers, watering at first but then relying on natural rainfall after that.
-Don’t sweat the drought—juniper would do well in a xeriscape!
-Hardy to zones five to nine.
+Plant in the landscape or in containers, watering at first, but then relying on natural rainfall after that.
+Do not sweat the drought—juniper would do well in a xeriscape.
+It is hardy in zones 5 to 9.

-On the smaller side, potentilla is only a few feet tall, with dainty yellow flowers in the spring.
+On the smaller side, potentilla is only a few feet tall with dainty yellow flowers in the spring.
 It will grow slowly, but heartily, establishing itself even in poor soil.
-The sun is the important key for Potentilla, making it an excellent choice where heat-tolerant shrubs and plants are necessary.
-Hardy to zones three to seven.
+Sun is an important key for potentilla, making it an excellent choice where heat-tolerant shrubs and plants are necessary.
+It is hardy in zones 3 to 7.

-Not only are sumac excellent shrubs for heat, but they fare well against pests, too.
+Not only is sumac an excellent shrub for heat, but it fares well against pests, too.
 With prevention as the best medicine in the organic garden, this is an important quality to look for.
 After the summer sun has cooled, sumac’s blazing red leaves will steal the show.
 Depending on the variety, this plant is hardy in zones 3 to 9.

 Shrub roses come in all shapes, sizes, and colors, providing a fun challenge for your landscaping abilities.
 Mix and match varieties for an eye-catching look.
 Old gardeners’ tails say to put a nail in the ground with the new plants to help provide minerals.
-Harvest the hips at the end of the year for delicious organic rose hip tea!
-Hardiness zones based on variety.
+Harvest the hips at the end of the year for delicious organic rose hip tea.
+This shrub's hardiness zones vary based on variety.

-Medicinal, culinary, fragrant and functional—rosemary fits just as well into the landscape as the herb garden.
+Medicinal, culinary, fragrant, and functional—rosemary fits just as well into the landscape as the herb garden.
 Rosemary is a year-round favorite.
-Returning as a perennial each year where it isn’t an evergreen, with small blue flowers in the spring.
+Returning as a perennial each year in zones where it is not an evergreen, it has small blue flowers in the spring.
 It is hardy in zones 6 to 9.

-Last but not least, this cousin of the honeysuckle is another heat-loving shrub.
+Snowberry is closely related to honeysuckle, another heat-loving shrub.
 Most often a wild plant, snowberry is a lovely choice for permaculture, attracting wildlife and providing a habitat.
-Creamy white berries cover the snowberry (hence the name), but they aren’t edible.
-Enjoy this thriving, heat tolerant shrub as part of an ornamental garden or as a companion plant to attract beneficial pollinators and wildlife.
-Hardy to zones two to seven.
+Creamy white berries cover the snowberry (hence the name), but they are not edible.
+Enjoy this thriving, heat-tolerant shrub as part of an ornamental garden or as a companion plant to attract beneficial pollinators and wildlife.
+It is hardy in zones 2 to 7.